Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-intro-to-bioconductor.md

 ##### The IRanges package

-As discussed above, various types NGS assays may result in a specific set of regions of interest for further downstream analysis.
+As discussed above, various types of NGS assays may result in a specific set of regions of interest for further downstream analysis.
 For example, coding regions in RNA-seq, transcription-factor signal peaks in ChIP-seq, or accessible chromatin in ATAC-seq.
-Being able to store, query, and manipulate genomic regions in critical in facilitating downstream analysis of these regions.
+Being able to store, query, and manipulate genomic regions is critical in facilitating downstream analysis of these regions.

 The *IRanges* package provides an efficient way to achieve these tasks on basic sets of integer ranges.
-The *GenomicsRanges* package then builds upon the IRanges functionaility to enable storage and manipulation of genomic regions on annotated sequences (chromosomes). in the below example, you can see an example set of regions on chromosome 1 of the human genome.
+The *GenomicsRanges* package then builds upon the IRanges functionaility to enable storage and manipulation of genomic regions on annotated sequences (chromosomes).
+In the figure above, you can see an example set of regions on chromosome 1 of the human genome.
 These regions could be anything of interest, e.g. and NGS read, exon coordinates, TF peaks.

 For the purposes of IRanges however, simply consider them as a set of integer regions.
 In the figure, we can see how these would be specified in R if we used the `IRanges()` constructor function to generate an `IRanges` class object of the integer regions shown in orange.
 Each object shows that each region has a `start`, `end` and `width`.